 The implication: This suggests a radically simple approach to AI safety: instead of trying to build an unbreakable cage around AI (which cannot work), raise it with good values from the start.
 Specifically, teach it to care about people first and let other ethical qualities develop from that foundation - just as empathy in children precedes and enables mature moral reasoning.

-The honest caveat: This is a pilot study with three AI models (a fourth failed due to API errors).
-It proves the concept but not the full theory.
-Five follow-up experiments are described that would test the theory further, all achievable with existing technology for under $1,300 total.
+The honest caveat: This is now an expanded six-model suite with five analysable runs, but it is still not the final word.
+One model arm failed in scoring, two runs are incomplete relative to the 40-pair standard, and the Eden intervention has not yet been rerun under the full 4-layer blinding and 6-7-scorer consensus protocol used elsewhere in the programme.
+It proves the concept more strongly than v1, but not the full theory.
+Five follow-up experiments are described that would test the theory further.
 This approach does not guarantee AI safety.
 Nothing can.
 But it measurably improves the odds.

 The core alignment problem is formally real: a sufficiently capable self-modifying system can modify its own ethical evaluators, and no external or internal mechanism can guarantee this does not happen.
 This paper does not dispute that result.
 Instead, it asks: given this impossibility, what is the best strategy?